multiply-ai/multiply-frontend-coding-task/README.md

 In particular, we’ll be looking out for clean logic and component reusability/extensibility.

-**Please send a zipped file of your code, including any comments to mike@multiply.ai.**
+**Please send a zipped file of your code, including any comments to andrew@multiply.ai.**

 Good luck!